bonn0062/GSoD/absolute_beginners.rst

   b = a.view()

-Using the `copy` method makes a complete copy of the array and its data (a *deep copy*).
+Using the **copy** method will make a complete copy of the array and its data (a *deep copy*).
 To use this on your array, you could run:

 ::